aaronphillips7493/CLAW/README.md

 1. Test {The Workflow}.
 We provide a test read file containing ONT reads from _Oryza sativa_ ("chloro_assembly/reads/NC_008155.1_single.fasta") and the reference _Oryza sativa_ chloroplast genome ("chloro_assembly/reference/NC_008155.1_single.fasta").

-	a) cd long-read-chloroplast-assembly

-	b) snakemake --profile profiles/slurm --use-conda --keep-going
+		snakemake --profile profiles/slurm --use-conda --keep-going

 	#note: profiles/slurm may not be appropriate for your PC

 This test should complete with no errors, and should generate a rotated choloroplast fasta file ("chloro_assembly/{sample}~{assembler}\_chloroplast.fasta") derived from Flye and/or Unicycler.
 If outside network access is problematic, run downloadReference.sh to download the reference genome.
-Alternatively, download your reference genome of interest manually and save it into the directory "chloro_assembly/reference/{file_name}\_single.fasta"
+Alternatively, download your reference genome of interest manually and save it into the directory

+	"chloro_assembly/reference/{file_name}\_single.fasta"

 2. Run your samples through {The Workflow}.